parolkar/deployment_pipeline/README.md

   3. Inform stake-holders about what features are being released and locked down release marker
   4. Cherry-pick related commits from above the marker to release branch
   5. Build the release branch and wait for it to be green
   6. Deploy release branch to production
   7. Automate this entire process

+#### Chasing a commit for release:
+  1. You make a choice for commit in mainline, all the stories below that will be deployed. (but the stories are not yet accepted or in progress)
+  2. Inform everybody in your dev/prod mgmt team that following stories should be accepted before we release
+  3. Branch out to new "Release" Branch
+  4. In case, few stories are rejected or new bugs are discovered ask everyone to fix it on release branch and also backport (merge) those changes to mainline.
+  5. Once all stories are accepted, build the release branch and wait for it to be green
+  6. Deploy release branch to production
+  7. Automate this entire process